 Nurture them.
 Agency principals often rule by two different philosophies.
 Carrot or the stick.
 Incentive or fear.
 Although we live in the New Normal with lots of fear after the Great Recession the stick strategy neuters culture.
 The carrot strategy is the only one that will succeed.

 Be a rewarder.
 Surprise your chosen ones.
 These are the few that truly get it.
 They are intuitive.
 They were born to be in the game.
 They know they are good but they are like thoroughbreds.
 They need to be nurtured and supported.
-They respond to little perks.
-Praise for sure and an occasion serendipity acknowledgement.
-A weekend at a hotel or a gift card or a gift for the significant other if you have kept their partner on the road too long.
+They respond to little perks; praise for sure and an occasion serendipity acknowledgement.
+A weekend at a hotel or a gift card or a gift for the significant other if you’ve kept their partner on the road too long.
 Valuable employees love when you invest in them.
 It affirms their sense of self-worth.

 Teach your employees well.
 Create a monthly agency forum where you invite unique and different talent to speak to them at a company meeting.
 Create your own TED.
 Have a monthly networking mixer with significant others some months and internally on alternate months.